dachcom-digital/pimcore-formbuilder/docs/11_SuccessMessage.md

 *Document*
 Use a document to get its path to perform a redirect for example.

+## Flash Messages on Redirect
+If you're using `Document` as a success handler you're able to define a flash message.

+To define a flash message you need to add the `mail_successfully_sent_flash_message` property to the **main** email template which you have defined in the previous placed form area.

+> The `mail_successfully_sent_flash_message` is automatically available after you've installed FormBuilder.

+It's also possible to modify those success handler via conditional logic.

 ## Conditional Logic
 It's also possible to change the success message based on different conditions.
 Read more about conditional logic [here](81_ConditionalLogic.md).